ecosensors/EcoIrrigation/README.md

 ## Switch
-The switch allow how you want to power the WATERMARK sensor
+The switch allow you to choose how you want to power the WATERMARK sensor

-Pos |  Powered by
+Mode |  Powered by
 --- | ---
 MOSFET | Powered by the 3.3V while the MOSFET is triggered (Default and strongly recommended) µC | Powered by the pin of the microcontroller